radian-software/selectrum/README.md

 ## What is it?

-Selectrum provides an interface for selecting items from a list.
+Selectrum aims to provide a better completion UI using standard Emacs APIs.
+In essence it is an interface for selecting items from a list.

 You can use it to run a command with `M-x`:

 <p align="center"> <img src="images/commands.png" alt="Picking from a
 list of commands" height="200"/> </p>